Back to Blog

 • Define your core hypothesis.
 What specific problem are you solving, and for whom?

 • Talk to 10+ potential users.
-Not friends and family — real potential customers
+Not friends and family — real potential customers who feel the pain

 • Identify your one key metric.
 What single number tells you if the MVP is working?